CLI Reference

 pbir-utils extract-metadata "C:\Reports\MyReport.Report" "C:\Output\visuals.csv" --visuals-only

-Output columns: Report, Page Name, Page ID, Visual Type, Visual ID, Parent Group ID, Is Hidden
+Output columns: Report, Page Name, Page ID, Visual Type, Visual ID, Parent Group ID, Visual Path, Is Hidden

 CLI Options